msobanjo/courseware/topics/cloud/modules/cloud-benefits/README.md

 <!--TOC_END-->
 ## Overview
-In this module you will learn about what benefits Cloud technologies offer.
+In this module, you will learn about the benefits that are presented through cloud technologies.

 ### Scaling in/out